epasveer/seer/src/resources/help/ImageVisualizer.md

-## Memory Visualizer
+## Image Visualizer

 ### Introduction

-The Memory Visualizer shows the contents of a region of memory in different formats, including strings and assembly.
+The Image Visualizer shows the contents of a region of memory as a image.

-* Hex
-* Octal
-* Binary
-* Decimal
-* Ascii
-* Ebcdic
-* Assembly

-The memory displayed in 3 views.

-* A memory dump in the chosen Display format.
-Included in this view is the memory displayed in the Character format.
-A byte can be selected in this view to highlight it.
-* A table showing the highlighted byte in different numeric formats (int, float, double, etc...).
-* A separate tab showing the memory as disassembly.

 ### Operation